BALANCING ON SOLID EARTH

 We collectively ignore it – we have meticulous words for every part of the bicycle – even subatomic particles and abstract theories have names.
 As soon as we recognise something, we name it.

-A Collective Blind Spot repeats this, adds other reasons for our collective blindness, and explores some of the ways it has started to be rediscovered.
+A Collective Blind Spot discusses our collective blindness – and explores some of the ways it is being discovered by modern psychology, and rediscovered in ancient practices.

 A Human Birthright